KentinPaille/Challenge-Reply/README.md

 # Challenge-Reply

-Hi, this my training and result of the Challenge Reply
+Hi, this is my training and result of the Challenge Reply